tauhidtamim/Liber/README.md

 # Liber

-**N.B: This repository/app is not maintained anymore.
-So the database may be out of service.**

 Liber is an android application developed as a semester project for our undergraduate course, CSE 4643: Mobile Application Development.
 Liber is a Latin word, which translates to 'book' in English.
 It's an app for book cataloging purposes.
 Please see the demonstration, given below, to get a better understanding.
 The inspiration was taken from the popular social cataloging website, [Goodreads][goodreads]. **Please leave a star in the repo, if you like it, or it helps you in your own project. :)**

 # Table Of Contents